aiidateam/aiida-core/docs/source/intro/get_started.rst

     The reference describes how the methods work and which parameters can be used.
     It assumes that you have an understanding of the key concepts.

+    .. container:: link-box

+        To the api

-    .. container:: custom-button
+    .. container:: link-box

-        To the api guide
+        To the api

     ---